surfer77/fren-pet-docs/docs/Overview/pvp.md

 ## Battles

-Every 30 minutes you can battle a pet that is above your level and that hasn't been bonked for 1 hour.
+Every 30 minutes you can battle a pet that hasn't been bonked for 1 hour.

 The odds on the outcome of the battle depend on your attack and defense points vs the other player you are battling so pick your battles wisely.